iotaledger/bee-rfcs/text/0031-configuration.md

 With the following recommendations, one can:
 - read a configuration builder from a file;
 - write a configuration to a file;
-- manually override a configuration builder;
+- manually override fields of a configuration builder;
-- construct the configuration;
+- construct a configuration from a configuration builder;

 ### Configuration Builder